lcroy/AAU-IoT-Solution-AI-REDGIO/README.md

 Industrial Screwdriving Task with Machine
 Learning Algorithms"*

-This repository shows the code used on the project for data collection, data processing, machine learning and deep learning.
+This repository shows the code used on the project regarding the data collection, data processing, machine learning and deep learning.

 ## Dataset
 The full dataset collected can be found on the following Google Drive: